aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-drawing-conversion/convert-cad-layer-to-raster-image/_index.md

 Repeat the above steps for additional layers or adjust the rasterization parameters (resolution, background color, etc.) to meet your specific requirements.

-## Why Use This Approach?

-- **Selective Export** – Only the layers you need are rendered, reducing file size and processing time.
-- **Format Flexibility** – Switch `JpegOptions` to `PngOptions`, `BmpOptions`, etc., without changing the core logic.
-- **High‑Quality Rendering** – Aspose.CAD preserves line weights, colors, and text exactly as in the original CAD file.

 ## Common Issues & Troubleshooting

 | Symptom | Likely Cause | Fix |